Kent Graham: Professional career

-In 2001, he was signed by the Redskins.
-After initial starter Jeff George was cut, Graham became the team's second stringer for much of the season.
-In 2002, Graham was picked in the expansion draft by the Houston Texans to be their third-string quarterback.
+In 2001, Graham was signed by the Redskins.
+After initial starter Jeff George was cut, he became the team's second stringer for much of the season.
+In 2002, he was picked in the expansion draft by the Houston Texans to be their third-string quarterback.
 He never played again.

 NFL career statistics

 Personal life

 His son, Taylor Graham, attended the New York Giants rookie minicamp in 2015 tryouts.
+His nephew, Bo Richter, is an outside linebacker for the Minnesota Vikings.